 - International Data Transfers.
 The new Bill imposes restrictions to the cross-border transfer of personal data.
 Such transfers are allowed (i) to countries to countries deemed by the data protection authority to provide an adequate level of data protection, or (2) where effectuated using standard contractual clauses or other mechanisms approved by the data protection authority.

-The Brazilian legislation drew inspiration from the GDPR also when detailing the administrative sanctions.
+The Brazil General Data Protection Law drew inspiration from the GDPR also when detailing the administrative sanctions.
 Non-compliance with the requirements of the LGPD could result in fines amounting to 2% of gross sales (of the company or a group of companies) or a maximum sum of R $ 50,000,000.00 (fifty million reais) per infringement, approximately USD 12.9 million.